-Pandemic Suspension: No new Heritage Outreach Grant applications will be accepted until the period
+Pandemic Recovery: No new Heritage Outreach Grant applications will be accepted until the period Jul-Nov 2022.
+However Heritage Excellence Awards will be resumed for FY 21-22 (nominations during Jul-Dec 2021)

 Since 2014 the LCHS annually has provided modest grants throughout Lane County for projects involving local history.
 The grants can be made to organizations, individuals and businesses.
 Preference is first given to other museums within the county.
 Geographical spread is also a consideration in order to avoid urban loading, as is the anticipated quality of the proposed project result.
 The average grant over the years has been approximately $1,100.00.
 Grantees are publicly announced and the checks presented at the annual meeting of the Lane County Historical Society held in February.